YazhouTUD/MVAL/README.md

 ## Reference
-If you are using this code, please consider citing the following reference:
+If you are using this code, please cite the following reference:

 Bibtex: